c-morey/Usecase-project/README.md

 ## Key Building Algorithm

-This use-case project is provided by a digital innovation company in finance.
+This use-case project is provided by a private digital innovation company in finance.
 The purpose is to build a key that consists of a sequence of characters that can be used in generic processes to anonymously identify a company.

+**Success criterias:**
+*The average key generation time is expected to be less than 10 ms.* <br>
+*The results should be verifiable by direct queries on the database.* <br>
+*Optimal energy use while sustaining a high performance.*
 ----------
 ### Project Guidelines
 - Repository: `key-building-algorithm`